 Before you complete this task, ensure that you have identified your nominating institution (Task 10) in order to display the correct deadline date.

-This task seeks to collect information on the two referees whose assessments will accompany your application.
-Note that when identifying referees, the language specified will determine the language in which they will receive their assessment form; the assessments must be completed in either English or French.
+This task collects information on the two referees whose assessments will accompany your application.
+When identifying referees, the language specified will determine the language in which they will receive their assessment form; assessments must be completed in either English or French.

-Applicants are encouraged to consider the full range of potential referees, including arm's length experts who could best provide relevant evidence, perspectives and insight to support the review of the applicant's application in light of the selection criteria.
-It is recommended that applicants request the Leadership reference letter and these assessments from three different authors; however applications that contain letters from two sources will not be declared ineligible.
+Applicants are encouraged to consider the full range of potential referees, and counselled to prioritize asking for one letter of reference from the supervisor of their present research project.
+Letters may also be requested from experts who can provide relevant evidence, perspectives, and insight to support the review of the applicant's application in light of the selection criteria.

 9. Enter degree information